Download eBooks & Wiring Diagrams (FREE)

 For more van life solar content, we encourage you to check out our DIY solar guide for camper vans.

-Test Charge Controller For Proper Voltage
+Appendix 1: Test Charge Controller for Proper Voltage

-Now that you have wired your solar charge controller, it’s time to check the voltage readings to ensure everything was wired correctly.
+Now that you have wired your solar charge controller, itโ€™s time to check the voltage readings to ensure everything was wired correctly.
 We can do this with a standard multimeter tool.

 Check Battery Side Voltage